The Costs of Product Theft Most Health & Beauty Retailers Don’t Measure

 In Health & Beauty retail, the products most vulnerable to theft are often the same products that help drive customer engagement and purchasing decisions.
 Fragrance testers encourage discovery.
 Premium skincare displays help customers compare products.
 Personal care electronics are often evaluated before purchase.
 Even products such as razor cartridges and OTC medications must remain accessible enough to support a convenient shopping experience.

-As a result, the true cost of theft often extends far beyond the value of the item itself.
-It impacts multiple teams across the organization, influences customer behavior, and can affect everything from merchandising execution to store operations.
+As a result, the true cost of theft often extends far beyond the value of the item itself, creating ripple effects across the customer experience, store operations, and merchandising efforts that support sales.

 Understanding those broader effects is becoming increasingly important as retailers look beyond shrink and begin evaluating how theft influences overall store performance.

-One reason theft creates unique challenges in Health & Beauty is that many products are not purchased through passive browsing alone.
+One reason theft creates unique challenges in Health & Beauty is that the category depends on far more than product availability alone.

-Customers shopping for fragrance typically want to smell and compare multiple options before making a decision.
-Skincare shoppers often evaluate ingredients, packaging, and product positioning.
-Consumers purchasing electric toothbrushes, styling tools, or trimmers frequently pick products up to compare features and build confidence in their choice.
-Even everyday items such as razor cartridges and OTC medication require a balance between accessibility and protection.
+Many products are purchased through interaction.
+Customers shopping for fragrance want to smell and compare scents before making a decision.
+Skincare shoppers often compare textures, ingredients, benefits, and packaging.
+Consumers purchasing electric toothbrushes, styling tools, and trimmers frequently pick products up to evaluate features and build confidence in their choice.

 This creates a difficult reality for retailers.
-The products that benefit most from customer interaction are often the same products that are targeted most frequently by theft.
-As security measures increase, retailers must carefully consider how those measures affect product accessibility, customer engagement, and the overall shopping experience.
+The products that benefit most from accessibility, interaction, and presentation are often the same products most vulnerable to theft.
+As security measures increase, retailers must carefully consider how those measures affect customer engagement, merchandising flexibility, brand presentation, and store operations.

 Product Theft Looks Different Depending on Who You Ask